Grant's golden mole

 Grant's golden mole (Eremitalpa granti; colloquially also: dune shark) is a golden mole species.
 It is the only member of the genus Eremitalpa.

-Attributes
+Description

 Like all other golden moles, the build of these animals is similar to the moles, though they are not closely related, and are adapted to a life of digging.
-The front extremities are remodeled to digging claws; in contrast to most other species of its family, they have three claws each.
+The front extremities are remodelled to digging claws; in contrast to most other species of its family, they have three claws each.
 The tail is physically not visible, there are no auricles, the eyes are covered with fur, and the mouth is bearing a leather-like pad, which also serves for digging.